David Baldacci introduces his new character, Atlee Pine

 David Baldacci talks about the inspiration for FBI Special Agent Atlee Pine, the lead character in his new crime series, and the challenges of writing a female protagonist.
 He also discusses why the Grand Canyon is the perfect setting for a murder mystery.

-The first Atlee Pine thriller, Long Road to Mercy, will be published in hardback on 15th November 2018 and is available to pre-order now.
+The first Atlee Pine thriller, Long Road to Mercy, is out now.

 The star of my next series, Atlee Pine, is an FBI Special Agent who grew up in rural Georgia, and the first female protagonist I've had as a lead series character in all of my books.